BelgianBiodiversityPlatform/BiodiversityBox/README.md

 # Getting started

-1. Install [VirtualBox](https://www.virtualbox.org/) on your computer.
+1. Install [VirtualBox](https://www.virtualbox.org/) (version 6) on your computer.
-2. Download the BiodiversityBox virtual appliance and import it in VirtualBox.
+2. Download the BiodiversityBox virtual appliance and [import it in VirtualBox](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html).
-3. Exectute the virtual machine
+3. Run the virtual machine
-4. Tweak the configuration (see below)
+4. Optionally, tweak the configuration (see below)

+# How to use...

+## IPT

+- Installed version: 2.3.6
+- The IPT is available at the http://localhost:8080/ipt address within BiodiversityBox.
+You'll find a shortcut to it in the launch bar at the bottom of the screen, and a bookmark in the Chromium browser's bookmarks bar.
+- You can use the **bio@bio.com**/ **gbif** credentials to log in the IPT.
+- Advanced use: IPT's data directory is located at `/iptdata`

+## Miniconda / Python environments

+To document.

+## Postgresql and PostGIS

+To document.

 # Tweak the configuration